 Try This Handy At-Home Tool

-Celebrity facialist and skincare expert Debbie Thomas recommends limiting harsh prescriptions and skin actives before hair removal, too.
-"If you're using Roaccutane, retinol or acid-based creams, you're more likely to see irritation, and if waxing, the skin is more likely to rip off," Thomas adds.
+It's crucial you don't tackle fuzz where the skin is broken or irritated, so celebrity facialist and skincare expert Debbie Thomas recommends limiting harsh prescriptions and skin actives before hair removal, too.
+"If you're using Roaccutane, retinol, or acid-based creams, you're more likely to see irritation, and if waxing, the skin is more likely to rip off," Thomas adds.
 "So don't use these for five days before going for treatment."

 Book a Threading Appointment

 Brow expert and all-around grooming guru Shavata Singh touts threading as the gentlest method of hair removal.
 It's able to pull strands from the root much like waxing, but unlike its zippier counterpart, it isn't prone to tugging the top layer of skin away as it whips off the hair.
 It can sting, though, and because only small patches of peach fuzz are removed at a time, you may have to grit your teeth through some eye-watering discomfort.
 There will be some redness post-removal, but this tends to fade quite quickly.

 There are a variety of professional lasers available now, meaning most skin tones can be treated in salons safely, effectively, and—honestly?—for a hefty price.
 However, if you're willing to pass on expert hands and invest in an at-home intense pulsed light device, you'll find the initial big spend will work out to less in the long term than professional treatments.
 But it's not an instant fix.
 Expect to have a bit of patience if you choose this route.